ljo/exist-tei-graphing/README.md

 exist-tei-graphing
 ===========================

-Integrates (TEI) graphing through the jung2 library into eXist-db.
+Integrates (TEI) graphing through the jung2 and batik libraries into eXist-db.

 ## Compile and install